-Our bones have a lot to do with our overall well being.
-Healthy bones help us with posture, movement, and recovery from fractures.
-Weak bones lead to bad posture, pain and stiffness.
-When our bones get the minerals they need, they store them.
-This keeps them strong while also allowing them to provide these nutrients to the rest of our body.
-When they don’t get proper nutrition, our bones’ mineral supply suffers, resulting in bone density issues as we age.
+So, what happens when our bones get the minerals they need through a well-balanced diet?
+Well, they store them, and this storage keeps them strong while also allowing them to provide these nutrients to the rest of our body as needed.
+Conversely, if our bones don’t get proper nutrition, their mineral supply suffers, resulting in bone density issues as we age.

 Our Bones and Skeleton Main Parts and Functions